Test-Flaky/TSE22/README.md

 <!---
 This dataset is categorized into causes and the Flaky test solution is stored [here](https://github.com/Test-Flaky/ICSE22/tree/main/data).
-These Root Cause involved a total of 421 open source GitHub projects written primarily in four programming languages: Go, Java, JavaScript and Python.
+These Root Cause involved a total of 421 open source GitHub projects written primarily in four programming languages: C, Go, Java, JavaScript and Python.
 --->

 <!---